laurendunn/pymedtermino/doc/tuto_en.rst

 ************

 PyMedTermino (Medical Terminologies for Python) is a Python module for easy access to the main medical terminologies in Python.
-The following terminologies are available:
+The following terminologies are supported:

  - SNOMED CT
  - ICD10